testissimo/testissimo.github.io/documentation/built-in-tools.md

 The action has tree variants.
 It can be used

-* to simulate typing sequence of character on some html object
+* to simulate typing a sequence of character on some HTML object
-* to simulate typing single character on some html object
+* to simulate typing single character on some HTML object
-* to focuse some html object
+* to focus some HTML object
 <br>

-Following example demonstrates a component method which is writing sequence of character into an INPUT html object
+Following example demonstrates a component method which is writing sequence of character into an input HTML object:

 ![](/documentation/images/HkYq9UcGX.png)